|

 environmental impact in its construction but will also have little

-impact during its lifetime of potentially many centuries.
+impact during its lifetime of potentially centuries.
+Above

 the walls displaying the big bale load bearing structure of the